 non-teaching staff, the students pointed out they were

-concerned about their career in the wake of not getting
+concerned about career in the wake of not getting certificates

-examinations they feared they might have to lose a year or
+examinations they might have to lose one year or more.

-police, removed the road blockades and gave the two principals
+road blockades and rescued the two principals, sources said.

 General Secretary of the VBU Employees Association

-Vijay Kumar vowed not to withdraw the strike till the state
+Vijay Kumar vowed not to withdraw strike till the state

 accepted the main demand about implementation of Pay